abraunegg/onedrive/docs/usage.md

       Print the access token, useful for debugging --reauth
-      Reauthenticate the client with OneDrive --remove-directory ARG
+      Reauthenticate the client with OneDrive --remove-directory '<path or required value>'
-      Remove a directory on OneDrive - no sync will be performed.
+      Remove a directory on OneDrive - no sync will be performed --remove-source-files
-  --remove-source-files
-      Remove source file after successful transfer to OneDrive when using --upload-only --resync
+      Remove source file after successful transfer to OneDrive when using --upload-only --remove-source-folders
+      Remove the local directory structure post successful file transfer to Microsoft OneDrive when using --upload-only --remove-source-files
+  --resync
       Forget the last saved state, perform a full sync --resync-auth
-      Approve the use of performing a --resync action --single-directory ARG
+      Approve the use of performing a --resync action --share-password '<path or required value>'
+      Require a password to access the shared link when used with --create-share-link <file>
+  --single-directory '<path or required value>'
-      Specify a single local directory within the OneDrive root to sync.
+      Specify a single local directory within the OneDrive root to sync --skip-dir '<path or required value>'
-  --skip-dir ARG
       Skip any directories that match this pattern from syncing --skip-dir-strict-match
       When matching skip_dir directories, only match explicit matches --skip-dot-files
-      Skip dot files and folders from syncing --skip-file ARG
+      Skip dot files and folders from syncing --skip-file '<path or required value>'
-      Skip any files that match this pattern from syncing --skip-size ARG
+      Skip any files that match this pattern from syncing --skip-size '<path or required value>'
       Skip new files larger than this size (in MB) --skip-symlinks
       Skip syncing of symlinks
-  --source-directory ARG
+  --source-directory '<path or required value>'
-      Source directory to rename or move on OneDrive - no sync will be performed.
+      Source directory to rename or move on OneDrive - no sync will be performed --space-reservation '<path or required value>'
-  --space-reservation ARG
       The amount of disk space to reserve (in MB) to avoid 100% disk space utilisation --sync -s
       Perform a synchronisation with Microsoft OneDrive --sync-root-files
-      Sync all files in sync_dir root when using sync_list.
+      Sync all files in sync_dir root when using sync_list --sync-shared-files
-  --sync-shared-files
-      Sync OneDrive Business Shared Files to the local filesystem --syncdir ARG
+      Sync OneDrive Business Shared Files to the local filesystem --syncdir '<path or required value>'
       Specify the local directory used for synchronisation to OneDrive --synchronize
-      Perform a synchronisation with Microsoft OneDrive (DEPRECATED) --upload-only
+      Perform a synchronisation with Microsoft OneDrive (DEPRECATED) --threads
+      Specify a value for the number of worker threads used for parallel upload and download operations --upload-only
       Replicate the locally configured sync_dir state to OneDrive, by only uploading local changes to OneDrive.
-Do not download changes from OneDrive.
+Do not download changes from OneDrive
   --verbose -v+
       Print more details, useful for debugging (repeat for extra debugging) --version